programminghistorian/ph-submissions/en/drafts/originals/visualizing-historic-maps-iiif-allmaps.md

 Compare transformation and projection options as different interpretations of the same control points, and pay attention to places where the map stretches, bends, or preserves local detail.

-The animation below was recorded in an earlier version of Allmaps Viewer, but it still shows how much changing the transformation algorithm can impactthe overlay.
+The animation below was recorded in an earlier version of Allmaps Viewer, but it still shows how much changing the transformation algorithm can impact the overlay.

-{% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-12.gif" alt="Animated comparison showing how different transformation algorithms warp the same georeferenced map in different ways." caption="Figure 12.
+{% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-14.gif" alt="Animated comparison showing how different transformation algorithms warp the same georeferenced map in different ways." caption="Figure 14.
 Different transformation algorithms can produce different warping results." %}

-{% include figure.html filename="en-or-visualizing-historic-maps-iiif-allmaps-13.png" alt="Screenshot of the Allmaps export drawer showing links to the viewer, annotation, code, and tile tools." caption="Figure 13.
-The Export menu in Allmaps Editor." %}

 Click the *View in Allmaps Viewer* link in the Export menu to continue.
 Next we will work with the map in Allmaps Viewer.